-You’re going to be in close contact with your wedding vendors throughout your planning process—so it’s super-important to know the best methods and proper etiquette when it comes to staying in touch.
-This way, you’ll be able to maintain a positive and productive relationship with your pros.
+You’re going to be in close contact with your wedding pros throughout your planning process—so it’s super-important to know the best methods and proper etiquette when it comes to how to talk with your vendors.
+This way, you’ll be able to maintain a positive and productive working relationship with these talented and experienced professionals.
+While you’ll be talking with some of your pros, like your wedding planner and venue, quite often during your engagement, other vendors, like your music pros and transportation company, you’ll only need to speak with closer to the big day.
+But no matter who the pro may be or how often you’re chatting, knowing how to talk to your vendors is absolutely essential.
 Check out these tips:

 You’ll probably be using email a great deal during your wedding planning experience—but if your wedding-related email gets mixed up with your personal email, it’s likely to become a confusing and disorganized experience for everyone.
-That’s why we recommend keeping your wedding-related messages separate from your personal or work email by using a system like Messages by WeddingWire—a new communication hub for all of your conversations with vendors.
-Find out more here »
+That’s why we recommend keeping your wedding-related messages separate from your personal or work email by using a system like Messages by WeddingWire—a communication hub for all of your conversations with vendors.

 Of course, using clear and effective language is important in any communication, but particularly when it comes to dealing with your wedding vendors.
 Putting requests or concerns in writing is a must so that you have documentation.
 And when it comes to working with creative professionals, like florists, hair stylists, cake bakers, etc., it’s always a good idea to provide photos to help them visualize the look you’re going for.

 Choose a point of contact.

 To make things easier for both yourself and your vendors, assign a single point of contact for each wedding vendor.
 Things will get confusing if you, your future spouse, your mom, and your maid of honor are all contacting a single vendor with different requests.
 This will be extremely helpful in keeping everyone organized.

 What's your timeline?